-China's cosmetic labeling regulations were promulgated on November 15, 2014, and the China Food and Drug Administration (CFDA) gave the TBT notification on December 12, 2014 (the date of enforcing the regulations is planned to be July 1, 2015).
+China's cosmetic labeling regulations were promulgated in November 2014, and the China Cosmetic Management Bureau (China Food and Drug Administration (CFDA), reorganized into the National Medical Products Administration (NMPA) from March 2018) notified to the TBT committee in December 2014.
 The purposes of the regulations are to strengthen supervision and management of the cosmetic industry and protect the rights and interests of customers.
 The main contents of the draft regulations are as follows:

 - (i) Cosmetic labels may not be amended or supplemented by means of adhesion, trimming, or modifying. - (ii) The descriptions, such as manufacturer names, all ingredients, and quality guarantee periods, etc. must be listed on the labels.
-The descriptions to be listed also include the actual manufacturers/processors. - (iii) When indicating the effect/efficacy testing results on the product labels, a report showing the details of the testing concerned must be made public on the website specified by CFDA and are subject to supervision.
+The descriptions to be listed also include the actual manufacturers/processors. - (iii) When indicating the effect/efficacy testing results on the product labels, a report showing the details of the testing concerned must be made public on the website designated by China Cosmetic Management Bureau and are subject to supervision.

 Regarding (ii), it is explained that the purpose of requiring producers to state their names and other matters on labels is to make it easy to accuse a producer of legal responsibility for an illegal product.
-But it is sufficient to state a company which legally accepts responsibility for quality although it is considered that who will take responsibility if a quality problem or the like arises is important information for consumers, and the need to require stating an actual producer and processor is not explained.
+However, it is sufficient to state a company which legally accepts responsibility for quality because it is considered that who will take responsibility if a quality problem or the like arises is important information for consumers, and the need to require stating an actual producer and processor is not explained.
 Therefore, the regulations are suspected of being more trade-restrictive than necessary in light of the objective and may violate Article 2.2 of the TBT Agreement.

-In addition, with regard to (iii), the purpose is said to be to facilitate companies in providing information to customers and to improve the technical details of products by disclosing the reports describing the details of effect/efficacy testing on the website.
-However, the regulations are suspected of being more trade-restrictive than necessary in light of the objective and may violate Article 2.2 of the TBT Agreement, because the necessity of providing this information is not explained, and, for instance, consumers are prevented from making appropriate decisions by not being aware of the details of the reports on effect/efficacy testing.
+In addition, with regard to (iii), the purpose is to facilitate companies in providing information to customers and to improve product technology by disclosing the reports describing the details of effect/efficacy testing on the website.
+However, the regulations are suspected of being more trade-restrictive than necessary in light of the objective and may violate Article 2.2 of the TBT Agreement, because the necessity of providing this information is not explained(for instance, consumers are prevented from making appropriate decisions by not being aware of the details of the reports on effect/efficacy testing).

-In response to the TBT notifications on the draft regulations, Japan sent comments expressing its concerns to the TBT enquiry point of the Chinese Government in January 2015.
+In response to the TBT notifications on the draft regulations, Japan sent comments expressing its concerns to the TBT inquiry point of the Chinese Government in January 2015.
 Japan intends to request improvement of the draft regulations through active efforts at the TBT Committee meetings and bilateral consultations from March 2015 onward.